5 ways to prepare for student loan forgiveness

 2. Check who services your loans

-Your loan service provider may be different than when you last made a payment, especially if your last payment was before the pause began.
+Your loan service provider may be different from when you last made a payment, especially if your last payment was before the pause began.
 To find out who services your federal student loans, visit “Who’s my student loan servicer?”, which is maintained by the DOE's office of Federal Student Aid.
 Once you have confirmed your servicer, make sure your contact information is current.
 This information will be used to send updates and important information about your loans.

 3. Confirm your dependency status